Last Updated on June 1, 2022 by Steven

 If you want to get this right, you have to ask the right questions.
 First, what are the options to retire in Mauritius?
 You could be eligible for either a citizenship retirement, immigration, or through retirement schemes.

 Next, how much money do you need to retire in Mauritius?
-Governments want to ensure that immigrants and new citizens will not be a burden to their economy, thus have income regulations to keep this in check.
+Governments want to ensure that immigrants and new citizens will not be a burden to their economy, and thus have income regulations to keep this in check.

 Retirement options in Mauritius